 Support for the Individual Artist Programme

-All applications to the programmes below must be for projects that will take place between 1st November 2016 and 31st October 2017.
-Applications for these programmes must be submitted by 4pm on Thursday 25th August 2016.
+All applications to the programmes listed immediately below must be for projects that will take place between 1st November 2017 and 31st October 2018.
+Applications for these programmes must be submitted by 4pm on Thursday 24th August 2017.

 - General Arts Awards